Ahmad Latiff Khamaruddin

-Ahmad Latiff Khamarudin (born 29 May 1979) is a former professional footballer who last played in the S.League.
+Ahmad Latiff bin Khamarudin (born 29 May 1979) is a former professional footballer who last played in the S.League.

-Once touted as a successor to golden boy Fandi Ahmad, he can play as an attacking midfielder or striker with his talented playmaking skills.
-He was also capable of playing as a full-back later in his career.
+He was once touted as a successor to the golden boy Fandi Ahmad, and could play as an attacking midfielder or striker with the help of his playmaking skills.
+He was very talented and was also capable of playing as a full-back later in his career.

 However, due to his consistent bad disciplinary track record for the national team and club sides, he is deemed the 'bad boy' of Singapore football.
 Ahmad Latiff's various nicknames include the frequently used "bad boy of Singapore football" for his disciplinary problems on and off the pitch, and also "the blond bombshell" in reference to his bleached blond hair.

 Club career

 Youth career

 Ahmad Latiff started his career at Police FC (now known as Home United) in 1996, before moving to Tampines Rovers Youth Academy the following year.

 Geylang United

 Ahmad Latiff moved to Geylang United in 1997 for a first chance of senior football appearance.
-His flamboyant performances caught the eyes of many top football coaches in Asia, who were confident that he would be the next big thing in Asian football.
+His performances caught the eyes of several top football coaches in Asia, who were confident that he would be a significant new player in Asian football.
 However, his disciplinary problems had got the best of him and he failed to live up to the high expectations set for him.